Solas Marine fast interceptor boat: Deployment

 Out of 80 boats, 31 are based in Western Naval Command, 16 in Southern Naval Command, 33 in Eastern Naval Command.
 They are in services with navy's Sagar Prahari Bal for guarding naval assets and strategic installations from seaborne threats, harbour defence (primarily, protection of vessels inside the harbour area), and patrolling the seafront with state marine police forces.

+In 2022, two Solas Marine-class boats were transferred from Indian Navy to Mozambique Navy on board INS Kesari (L15).
+Mozambique Navy personnel were given training to operate the new interceptor boats.
+On 8 November 2024, INS Gharial (L23) transferred another 2 fast interceptor crafts of the class to the Mozambique Navy.

 Delivery

 The FICs were to be delivered in batches, with each batch consisting of 04 FICs.
 As of January 2013, the first batch of FICs were undergoing trials in Sri Lanka.
 The delivery of the initial batch of FICs was scheduled for December 2012 and the following batch in April 2013.
 This was delayed at the manufacturer's end, pushing the delivery schedule by a few months.
 As of March 2013 first bath of four craft were delivered to southern command which were inducted by it on 20 March 2013 and Southern Naval Command was also scheduled to receive 12 more of these craft in the coming months.
 The FIC's were to be deployed in Ezhimala and in the islands of Kavaratti, Minicoy, and Androth.

-As of 2017 all 20 batches have been delivered by the Shipyard with the last batch’s delivery on 28 Mar 17 against original schedule of 02 Apr 17.
+As of 2017, all 20 batches have been delivered by the Shipyard with the last batch's delivery on 28 March 2017 against original schedule of 02 April 2017.